AndroSensor! The absolute all-in-one diagnostic tool for AndroidTM!

 3.Notes

 * NO KIND OF DATA is collected.
-Network permission is required only for the network location service to display and for the ads.
+Network permission is required only for the network location service to display and for the ads (Privacy Policy).

 * Total RAM size shown might be lower than device specs since an amount of memory is bound by the android system (usually 96MB or so)